nushell/nushell.github.io/book/style_guide.md

 #### One-line format

-One-line format is a format for writting all commands in one line.
+One-line format is a format for writing all commands in one line.

 - **It's recommended to** put no spaces before and after pipe `|` symbol denoting block or closure parameter list beginning,
 - **It's recommended to** put one space after comma `,` after block, closure parameter or record key.